RRighart/DataSciences-Cleaning-Courseproject/README.md

 ## 3. DESCRIPTIVE ACTIVITY NAMES
-Activity labels are attributed using a factor command that replaces its the values by the six corresponding labels.
+Activity labels are attributed using a factor command that replaces its values by the six corresponding labels.

 ## 4. DATASET LABELLED WITH DESCRIPTIVE VARIABLE NAMES
 The variables are renamed with descriptive variable names,